marshallfungai/dotfiles/README.md

 |        │   └── lua/custom/plugins/init.lua
 |        │
-└── bootstrap.sh                # Boostrap file to install dependences initially and also run stow for symlinks └── README.md                   # This file
+└── bootstrap.sh                # Boostrap file to install dependences initially and also run stow for symlinks └── uninstall.sh                # Uninstall and/or remove stow symlinks
+└── README.md                   # This file
 ```